Starglancer/GRSNodes/README.md

 ## To Do List

-- Allow pan and zoom in map as well as being able to select a node from the map
-- Fix any other bugs identified by users
+- Fix any bugs identified by users
 - Make enhancements identified by users

 ## Acknowledgements